studiowebux/deno-minilog/README.md

 ## About

 A minimalistic logging tool designed specifically for use with Deno, supporting essential log levels such as `info`, `warn`, and `error`.
-This logger outputs to the terminal, displaying messages with a prefix that includes the current local date and time.
-It allows users to easily toggle the enabled log level, providing flexibility based on their preference or application needs.
+This logger outputs to the terminal in either `text` or `json` format, displaying messages with a prefix that includes the current local date and time.
+It allows users to easily toggle the enabled log level and change the output format, providing flexibility based on their preference or application needs.

 ---